SlimIO/Config/README.md

 ### get<H>(fieldPath: string): H
 Get a value from a key (field path).

 For example, image a json file with a `foo` field.
-Under the hood the method work with `lodash.get` function.
 ```js
 const cfg = new Config("./path/to/file.json");
 await cfg.read();
 const fooValue = cfg.get("foo");
 ```

+> Under the hood the method work with `lodash.get` function.

 ### set<H>(fieldPath: string, fieldValue: H): void;
 Set a given field in the configuration.
-Under the hood the method work with `lodash.set` function.

 ```js
 const cfg = new Config("./config.json", {